gorkemguneser/Heart-Disease-Classifications-Machine-Learning/README.md

 # Heart-Disease-Classifications-Machine-Learning

-This predictive classification analysis will try to predict whether a person has a heart disease or not based on 14 different features, where 8 of them are categorical features and the rest is numerical.
+This predictive classification analysis will predict whether a person has a heart disease or not based on 14 different features, where 8 of them are categorical features and the rest is numerical.

 Table of contents is shared below for understanding the flow of the project;